 3. Decide on a theme or style for the renovation

 One of the best things about renovating an old house is that you can give it your own personal touch by deciding on a theme or style for the renovation.
 Maybe you want to keep the traditional look and feel of the house, or maybe you want to give it a more modern update.
 It’s up to you!
-Just make sure that whatever style you choose, it matches the character of the house and isn’t too drastic of a change.
+Just make sure that whatever style you choose, matches the character of the house and isn’t too drastic of a change.

 4. Don’t try to do everything yourself